 The Impact of Dark Trading and Visible Fragmentation on Market Quality

-Two important characteristics of current equity markets are the large number of competing trading venues with publicly displayed order books and the substantial fraction of dark trading, which takes place outside such visible order books.
-This paper evaluates the impact on liquidity of dark trading and fragmentation in visible order books.
-Dark trading has a detrimental effect on liquidity.
-Visible fragmentation improves liquidity aggregated over all visible trading venues but lowers liquidity at the traditional market, meaning that the benefits of fragmentation are not enjoyed by investors who choose to send orders only to the traditional market.
+Two important characteristics of current equity markets are the large number of trading venues with publicly displayed order books and the substantial fraction of trading that takes place in the dark, outside such visible order books.
+This paper evaluates the impact of dark trading and fragmentation in visible order books on liquidity.
+We consider global liquidity by consolidating the limit order books of all visible trading venues, and local liquidity by considering the traditional market only.
+We find that fragmentation in visible order books improves global liquidity, whereas dark trading has a detrimental effect.
+In addition, local liquidity is lowered by fragmentation in visible order books, which suggests that the benefits of fragmentation are not enjoyed by market participants who resort only to the traditional market.

 JEL Classification: G10, G14, G15